 Option 2: Custodial account

 Another way to contribute toward your child or grandchild’s future education needs is through a custodial account.
 Custodial accounts let parents, grandparents, and others transfer and invest money for a minor.
-The accounts offer potential tax benefits and the flexibility to use funds for educational or non-educational expenses.
+The accounts offer potential tax benefits—although not to the degree a 529 plan account offers—and the flexibility to use funds for educational or non-educational expenses, so you may want to discuss thresholds and other considerations with your tax advisor.

 As custodian, you are responsible for making sure that the account funds are used for the benefit of the minor child, so you can use funds to pay for education costs until the child’s age of majority in your state (generally between 18 and 21).